 - Payment History — Do you pay your bills on time ?

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

-Lenders want to ensure that giving you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-You'll still qualify for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double that of someone with a near perfect FICO score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a satisfactory interest rate.
+You can get approved for a mortgage with a lower score, but the interest accumulated over time could be more than double the amount of an individual with a stronger credit score.

-To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.